11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Two workers form a Texas concrete company were killed and two more injured when the Boom from their Concrete Pumping Truck collapsed onto them.

-Texas has the Highest Number of Fatalities in the Construction Industry
+Texas Has The Highest Number of Fatalities in Construction

 According to the Texas Department of Insurance data, in 2020, Texas witnessed a distressing toll of 127 fatalities in the construction industry (the highest among all industries in Texas).
 These fatalities were attributed to various factors, as indicated by the construction fatality statistics in the state: